obsessixnv/afterlife/README.md

 ## 🛠️ How It Works

 1️⃣ **Create a Character Card**
-   - User fills out a JSON file with their personal information (`json-example.txt`).
+   - User fills out a JSON file with their personal information (`json-empty.json`) like in json-example.json.

 2️⃣ **Generate a Character Card Prompt**
    - This JSON is combined with a prompt template (`prompt-generation.txt`).